 12 Reasons Why Hollywood Sucks at Making Romantic Movies

 Hollywood has given us some of the best romance movies.
-But the rest have just set new lows for the genre and Bollywood and several other industries have started to follow the trend, spreading the mediocrity far and wide.
-Movies like the Before Trilogy, Her, are rare gems which are hidden under piles of thoughtless rom-coms which have become the face of the genre.
-Other countries have been making romantic movies which are beautiful and poetic, and it is time Hollywood picked up a few tips from them.
+But the rest have just set new lows for the genre, and Bollywood and several other industries have started to follow the trend, spreading the mediocrity far and wide.
+Movies like the Before Trilogy and Her are rare gems which are hidden under piles of thoughtless rom-coms that have become the face of the genre.
+Other countries have been making romantic movies that are beautiful and poetic, and it is time Hollywood picked up a few tips from them.
 Here is the list of 12 reasons why romantic movies of Hollywood never seem to affect us the way they are meant to.

 12. Repetitive moments